Isaac Paredes Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks 14th in the league with a collective 8.9 strikeouts per nine innings.
+- The Blue Jays pitching staff is 13th in the league with a collective nine strikeouts per nine innings.

-- The Blue Jays have the 18th-ranked team ERA among all league pitching staffs (4.70).
+- The Blue Jays have a 4.57 team ERA that ranks 15th among all league pitching staffs.

-- Blue Jays pitchers combine to surrender 20 total home runs at a clip of 1.5 per game (to rank 25th in the league).
+- The Blue Jays allow the fifth-most home runs in baseball (22 total, 1.6 per game).

-- Berrios (0-2) pitches for the Blue Jays to make his third start of the season.
+- Kikuchi (1-0) gets the start for the Blue Jays, his third of the season.

-- In his most recent appearance on Sunday, the right-hander tossed four innings against the Los Angeles Angels, allowing four earned runs while surrendering six hits.
+- In his most recent time out on Sunday, the left-hander tossed 4 1/3 innings against the Los Angeles Angels, giving up six earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.